 – Tailored activities I

 – Clinical Rotations: Internal Medicine & Surgery II

 – Tailored activities IV & V

-Candidates must make sure they have the correct documents for enroling should they pass selection: The minimum academic requirement for enrolling to a medical degree course in Italy, is to possess a high school diploma and have at least 12 years of education.
+Candidates must make sure they have the correct documents for enrolling should they pass selection: The minimum academic requirement for enrolling to a medical degree course in Italy, is to possess a high school diploma and at least 12 years of education.
 Download the official indications of the Italian Ministry of University concerning foreign titles.

 Non Italian high school certificates must be translated and legalized by the Italian Consulate/ Italian Cultural Centre who gives the final Declaration of Validity of the title called Dichiarazione di Valore (DV).

 Without this document the University cannot accept enrolment even if the student has passed selection so, if you have any doubt, please verify you meet the requirements with your local Italian Diplomatic Authority.

 An English Language Certification corresponding to C1 level is required for enrolling in addition to the High School Certificate.
 Only students who have studied in English taught schools/university courses for the two years prior enrolment are exempted from handing the certificate.
 The C1 Level certificate must be issued by a recognized Institution ( such as the British Council, Trinity College, ETS, Pearsons, etc. Declarations from schools/ professors will not be accepted.

 Students must acknowledge it is their responsibility to request translations, legalizations and the Study Visa from their Italian local authorities.
 If they sit for the admission test and gain admittance but do not meet the requirements set by the MIUR – the Italian Ministry of University and Research- concerning high school diplomas, the Consulate will not issue the final Dichiarazione di Valore (and the Study Visa ) and they will not be able to enrol.